ebi-uniprot/uniprot-manual/help/api_downloading.md

 - [REST API - Access the UniProt website programmatically](https://www.uniprot.org/help/api)
 - \- batch retrieval, ID mapping, queries, downloads, etc
 - [How can I (programmatically) obtain the number of results returned by my query?](https://www.uniprot.org/help/entry_count)

+\* Before July 2022, the "Last-Modified" header was inaccurately used for this.